 The amount an attorney requests in an initial claim is not the “bottom” settlement they are willing to accept.
 As with any negotiation, an attorney will use the higher settlement expectation to open the doors for negotiation in hopes that the insurance adjuster will come back with an offer in between their lowest and highest settlement expectations.
 It is important that an accident victim discusses settlement amounts with their attorney, and also gets a clear understanding of what is “fair” regarding their case.

-Insurance adjusters statistically offer less in settlement value to victims working without an attorney.
+Insurance adjusters statistically offer less in settlement value to victims working without a Florida Auto Accident Attorney.
 If you have been injured in an accident, contact auto accident lawyers Vasilaros Wagner today to discuss your case and settlement.
 Schedule a free consultation by calling 386-777-7777 today, or fill out an online contact form.